JenniferByrnes/mvc-tech-blog/README.md

 Clone this repository and run this line: npm init --y

   Run source db/schema.sql to drop and add the database.
-  Run node seeds/index to seed the database with sample data.
+  Run node seeds/index to seed the database with sample data if desired.
   Run node server to start the server.
 Database tables are created if non-existant.
+  Run node seeds/index to seed the database with sample data if desired.

 ## Usage